 - Program emergency phone numbers into your personal cell phone.

-- Insure that you are subscribed to the campus mass notification system on campus.
+- Insure that you are subscribed to the campus mass notification system (MCC Alert).

-- Participate in any campus emergency transmitter, whistle, or other safety programs being offered.
+- Participate in any campus emergency other safety programs being offered.

 - Familiarize yourself with the layout of the campus.
 Survey the campus while classes are in session and after dark to see that academic buildings, walkways, facilities, and parking lots are adequately secured and well-lighted.

-- Plan the safest route to your destination; choose well-lighted, busy pathways and streets.
+- Plan the safest route to your destination; choose well-lit, busy pathways and streets.

 - Share your class schedule with your parents and trusted friends and give them your telephone numbers.

-- At night, stick to well-lighted areas whenever possible and avoid alleyways or “short cuts” through isolated areas.
+- At night, stick to well-lit areas whenever possible and avoid alleyways or “short cuts” through isolated areas.

-- Use the campus escort or shuttle services at night.
+- Use the campus escort service at night.

 - Know where the emergency call boxes are located on campus and learn how to use them.